Julian Lane

-Julian Barnes Lane (October 21, 1914 – May 4, 1997) was the 48th mayor of Tampa, Florida, and later a member of the Florida Legislature.
+Julian Barnes Lane Sr. (October 21, 1914 – May 4, 1997) was the 48th mayor of Tampa, Florida, and later a member of the Florida Legislature.

 Early life and education

-Lane was born in Tampa, Florida, He grew up in the Seminole Heights neighborhood and graduated from Hillsborough High School in Tampa.
+Lane was born in Tampa, Florida.
+He grew up in the Seminole Heights neighborhood and graduated from Hillsborough High School in Tampa.
 Afterward, Lane attended the University of Florida in Gainesville, Florida, where he played for coach Dutch Stanley and coach Josh Cody's Florida Gators football team from 1934 to 1936, and of which he was team captain in 1936.
-He was also a member of the Alpha Tau Omega Fraternity (Alpha Omega Chapter).
-Lane graduated from the University of Florida with a bachelor's degree in business administration in 1937, and would be inducted into the University of Florida Athletic Hall of Fame as a "distinguished letter winner" in 1990.
-When he was attending the University of Florida he would meet his future wife, Frances LaMotte there.
-After graduating from college, he would work for Firestone for the next three years.
-In December 1940, Lane would marry Frances.
+He was also a member of the Alpha Tau Omega fraternity (Alpha Omega chapter).
+Lane graduated from the University of Florida with a bachelor's degree in business administration in 1937, and was inducted into the University of Florida Athletic Hall of Fame as a "distinguished letter winner" in 1990.
+When he was attending the University of Florida he met his future wife, Frances LaMotte.
+After graduating from college, he worked for Firestone for the next three years.
+In December 1940, Lane married Frances LaMotte.